geowarin/blog-src/content/post/2019/2019-12-23-javascript-framework-with-spring-backend.md

 - Your backend serves the API (REST, graphQL)
 - You build your javascript with a separate bundler (parcel, webpack)
 - Your frontend uses a push state (HTML 5 history) router
-- You want hot module reload (HMR) for the best developer experience
+- You want hot module reloading (HMR) for the best developer experience

 ## TLDR;